-11.11.1 Priority applies when there are insufficient bedrooms or bed spaces in an applicant's existing property and they need to move to a larger property that is suitable for their needs.
+- 11.11.1 Priority applies when there are insufficient bedrooms or bed spaces in an applicant's existing property and they need to move to a larger property that is suitable for their needs.
 Applicants who are overcrowding their current homes will be awarded priority for each bedroom or bed space required, yet not met, at their present address.
 All children and unborn children will count as 1 person.
 Same sex children up to and including the age of 15 can share a bedroom.
 When a child reaches the age of 8 years they will not be expected to share a bedroom with a child of a different sex.
 If there is an age gap of more than 8 years then children will not be expected to share a bedroom.
 Children who reside with their parents for 3 or more nights per week will be classed as permanent members of the household and treated equally.
 Confirmation of access may be required.
-Silver priority is awarded in all cases of overcrowding.
+Silver priority is awarded in all cases of overcrowding. - 11.11.2 Same sex age gaps will be ranked behind opposite sex age gaps. - 11.11.3 Affordability will be discussed with the applicant in line with current government policy.

-- 11.11.2 Same sex families will be ranked behind opposite sex. - 11.11.3 Same sex age gaps will be ranked behind opposite sex age gaps. - 11.11.4 Affordability will be discussed with the applicant in line with current government policy. - 11.11.5 There is a lack of larger sized family accommodation available in social housing within Berwickshire.
+11.11.4 There is a lack of larger sized family accommodation available in social housing within Berwickshire.
 Applicants with large families, who normally permanently reside together, who need a 4 bedroom or more property will be considered for accommodation where the move would reduce current overcrowding and occupancy of the new accommodation would not contravene the room and space standards as defined in the legal definition of overcrowding contained within Part VIII of the Housing (Scotland) Act 1987.